 With a gentle tug, the paddle can be popped out of the mount and used like a traditional paddle.
 In fact, we've found it useful to use Versa in "straight mode" when launching and exiting the kayak, and in "angled mode" in the mount on open water.

 The only slight difference between the Versa in "straight mode" and a regular kayak paddle is that there is a 2" steel pin that holds the two shafts of Versa together.
 That pin protrudes slightly on either side when not resting in the vertical post.

 We work with dozens of adaptive paddling and sports equipment programs, veterans and military organizations, physical therapists and community parks and recreation programs.
 Their paddlers include people who've had strokes, paralysis, PTSD, one limb, Cerebral Palsy and other cognitive and physical disabilities.
 Some already know how to paddle a kayak, but many are first-timers.

 For paddlers who have paralysis or a missing limb on one side, or who've had shoulder surgery and rotator cuff problems, preserving shoulder function and range of motion (ROM) on their other side is imperative.
 They don't want to do any repetitive movement that compromises that function, such as raising their arm too high.

 For this reason, the Versa paddle in the downward angled position is the one handed kayak paddle of choice.
 It requires only the slightest range of motion, with hands staying in the 10 and 2 o'clock positions.
 Paddlers don't risk injuring their functioning shoulder like they might with a straight paddle or even a straight paddle in a mount.
 In fact, physical and recreational therapists highly recommend Versa to their clients for just this reason.

-versa works best when used with our hinged mount which fits on most sit-in kayaks; if you have the option, we recommend using a sit-in kayak with our products
+Versa works best when used with our Hinged Mount which fits on most sit-inside kayaks; if you have the option, we recommend using a sit-in kayak with our products.

 We also offer the Plunger Base Mount & Spline or Plate Mount for use with some sit-on-top kayaks, however you do lose a degree of stability with these methods due to the absence of side stability arms.